 The Board is responsible for overseeing the risks faced by the Charity.
-To acknowledge the importance of Risk Management, the Finance and Audit Committee was renamed the Finance, Audit and Risk Committee in November 2018 as it plays a key role in the oversight of risks.
+The Finance, Audit & Risk Committee plays a key role in the oversight of risks.
 Continuous monitoring is used to identify new risks and to evaluate and assess both new and existing risks and controls.
 Appropriate controls are established and monitored to deal with risks.
-Particular attention has been paid to the mitigation of risk associated with the Centenary Building project which has been taking place through 2018.